-Most memory management issues are handled by the MacOS.
 Some additional performance gain can be realized if you have a computer with lots of RAM.
-You can increase the size of the internal buffer used by the Project File (RVC) read/write functions in the TNT products if you computer has plenty of RAM (not virtual memory).
+You can increase the size of the internal buffer used by the Project file (RVC) read/write functions in the TNT products if you computer has plenty of RAM (not virtual memory).
 The default RVC buffer size is 256K.
-It can be set to some other value in the TNTHOST.INI file under the heading RVC.
+It can be set to some other value in the tnthost.ini file under the heading RVC.
 Example:

+[RVC] MinBufferSize=1024

-[RVC] MinBufferSize=1024 (The TNTHOST.INI file is located in your TNT directory and can be edited with any text editor.
-Refer to the section TNT Customization.)
+(The tnthost.ini file is located in your TNT directory and can be edited with any text editor.
+Refer to the section Step 4: TNT Customization.)

 Note, the RAM you set aside for RVC buffering is reserved only during the operation of TNTmips.
 Changing the size of the buffer has no impact on your other software.
-On the other hand, this buffer memory is not available to other TNTmips processes, so if you set it too high, other TNT processes will start swapping out to disk for virtual memory.
+On the other hand, this buffer memory is not available to other TNTmips processes, so if you set it too high, other TNT processes may start swapping out to disk for virtual memory.